Club Double Dee, Sustainable Danceclub

 However, meanwhile trade and moving goods is an exponentially increasing activity, Rotterdam decided to face its future development towards creative industries.
 As result, several 'havens' are shifting containers per creative clusters of industry, R&D, and education.
 Will the 'creative economy' bring a revolution like the container did?

-- The Box, How the Shipping Container Made the World Smaller and the World Economy Bigger
+Recommended - The Box, How the Shipping Container Made the World Smaller and the World Economy Bigger

 by Marc Levinson